junxit/us-congress-bills-117/metadata.md

 - 2021-11-03 — Mr. McGovern moved to suspend the rules and agree to the resolution, as amended.
 - 2021-11-03 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H6134)
 - 2021-11-03 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H6134)
+- 2021-11-04 — Received in the Senate and referred to the Committee on the Budget.